cividi/whitepaper/index.md

 **Open platform**

 Specific mechanisms to incentivize open contributions of open source code changes, openly licensed data and open content are prioritized as a pillar of the crowd-based approach.
-This system will initially built upon utility tokens of value (points or other gamification techniques) to motivate the community to contribute and exchange reusable components (e.g. datasets, dataflows, visualizations).
+This system will initially built on utility tokens of value (points or other gamification techniques) to motivate the community to contribute and exchange reusable components (e.g. datasets, dataflows, visualizations).
 At a next stage, these may be enhanced with tenders and bounties supported by cryptographically traceable records (also known as "Smart Contracts").

 **Automated spatial analysis**